The Mark of Zorro chapter 20 Don Diego shows interest

 The man who made the complaint was an evil-looking fellow who explained that he was a dealer in tallow and hides, and had a warehouse in San Gabriel.

-“I went to the this fray manages and purchased ten hides of him,” he testified.
+“I went to the hacienda this fray manages and purchased ten hides of him,” he testified.
 “After giving him the coins in payment and taking them to my storehouse, I found that the hides had not been cured properly.
 In fact, they were ruined.
-I returned to the and told the fray as much, demanding that he return the money, which he refused to do.”
+I returned to the hacienda and told the fray as much, demanding that he return the money, which he refused to do.”

 “The hides were good,” Fray put in.
 “I told him I would return the money when he returned the hides.”